What is Ethereum? Complete Guide 2026 for Beginners

 - Transactions: ETH transfers between addresses

-- Smart contract calls: program execution
+- Smart contract calls: program executions

 - Network state: balances, contract data

-- Cryptographic link to the previous block
+- A cryptographic link to the previous block

 ETH: Ethereum’s Currency